-- National and State Cholera Taskforce continue to meet regularly to provide operational and strategic guidance to the ongoing cholera outbreak response. - Daily coordination meeting with MOH, WHO and partners to provide technical support to the response activities. - A multisectoral National and State RRT continue to provide epidemiological investigation and technical support to the response interventions in Malakal County.
+- National and State Cholera Taskforce continue to meet regularly to provide operational and strategic guidance to the ongoing cholera outbreak response. - Coordination meeting with MOH, WHO and partners to provide technical support to the response activities. - Daily information sharing with the high-level cholera taskforce led by the state minister of health - A multisectoral National and State RRT continue to provide epidemiological investigation and technical support to the response interventions in Malakal County.